 In accordance with applicable provisions of the Internal Revenue Code, (the Code), the Foundation is subject to federal excise tax imposed on private foundations at 2%, or 1% if certain conditions are met, and is subject to corporate income tax on its unrelated business income.
 The excise tax is imposed on net investment income, excluding unrealized gains, as defined under federal law.
-The Foundation has recorded its tax liability utilizing a rate of 2% for the eleven months ended September 30, 2013, and was taxed at a rate of 2% for the year ended October 31, 2012.
+The Foundation has recorded its tax liability utilizing a rate of 2% for the year ended September 30, 2014, and for the eleven months ended September 30, 2013.